 On Lake Constance in Germany, the third-largest lake in Europe lays the largest city Konstanz.
 This city is exceptional and famous because it survived World War II and managed to stay intact.
 That is because it geographically in proximity to Switzerland, the neutral and unaffected country during the war.
 All the bombings and destructions were at bay from this beautiful city, which contains architectural charms and other attractions all within the water’s vicinity.

-It is one of the most well-liked holiday destinations in Germany.
-The city has so much to offer, including medieval remains, historical and classical museums, and of course Lake Constance, which can give you the vibes of sitting by a beach.
+It is one of the most well-liked holiday destinations in Germany, and if your flight stops by Memmingen nearby and you need things to do, this city has so much to offer, including medieval remains, historical and classical museums, and of course Lake Constance, which can give you the vibes of sitting by a beach.
 The streets have an array of cafes and restaurants to please your fancy for fun, recreation, and gastronomy.
 From May to October, every first Friday is a celebration with a party outside that covers street food, live music, beverages, and a flea market.

 The history of Konstanz dates back to over 1000 years, with many of its buildings in Old Town or Niederburg.
 You will notice the buildings’ construction dates across their façade.
 Take a stroll on old cobblestone streets because that’s where the noblemen and emperors took their leisurely walks.
 The city boasts of both ancient and contemporary appeal, attracting numerous tourists every year.

-If this city is on your travel list, here are some attractions you can’t miss.
+If this city is on your travel list, here are the best attractions to see in Konstanz!

 17. Herosé Park